find your perfect postgrad program

 But what options for postgraduate work experience are there?
 Here we’ll look at a variety of work experience ideas and how to get them.

 When most people think of postgraduate work experience, they think of internships.
 Often unpaid, internships are short contracts ran by companies for those looking at a career in the area.
-These are most common in the fields of finance, marketing or business, but you can find them at all sorts of companies, like charities too.
+These are most common in the fields of finance, marketing or business, but you can find them at all sorts of companies, like charities or even speech therapy too.

 Postgraduate internships have a few pros and cons, which we’ll take a brief look at: